andres-s/analytics-with-r/r-for-data-integrity.md

 *   API is all over the shop:
     *   3 datetime classes: `POSIXct`, `POSIClt` and both are subclasses of `POSIXt`.
-(Example of manipulations?)
     *   `sys` vs `Sys` vs `System`
     *   bad default behaviour for many core functions

-*   Although The documentation is verbose and long-winded to everyone except
+*   Documentation is often verbose and long-winded

 Use (Hadley Wickham's) packages!